I have trained and worked in animal care as well as in career advising. I live in Lancashire, UK.

 The German Shorthaired Pointer club of your country is the best place to go if you are looking for a puppy or to re-home an older dog.
 They will have a list of breeders.

-In the UK at least, GSPs rarely come in to rescue centres but the breed club has their own re-homing scheme.
+In the UK at least, GSPs rarely come into rescue centres, but the breed club has its own re-homing scheme.
 They arrange the re-homing of around 45 dogs per year.

 You can expect to be rigorously questioned by breeders or re-homers who will try to ascertain whether you are a suitable owner for the breed.
 They will want to be confident that you will provide the exercise and training that the dog needs and are likely to be particularly keen if you can offer a working and/or show home.